Jammy2211/PyAutoCTI/docs/installation/source.rst

    conda-develop PyAutoFit
    conda-develop PyAutoArray
-   conda-develop PyAutoGalaxy
    conda-develop PyAutoCTI

-Alternatively, if you are using a Python environment include each source repository in your PYTHONPATH (noting that you must replace the text ``/path/to`` with the path to the each directory on your computer):
+Alternatively, if you are using a Python environment include each source repository in your ``PYTHONPATH`` (noting that you must replace the text ``/path/to`` with the path to the each directory on your computer):

 .. code-block:: bash

    export PYTHONPATH=$PYTHONPATH:/path/to/PyAutoFit
    export PYTHONPATH=$PYTHONPATH:/path/to/PyAutoArray
-   export PYTHONPATH=$PYTHONPATH:/path/to/PyAutoGalaxy
    export PYTHONPATH=$PYTHONPATH:/path/to/PyAutoCTI

 Finally, check the unit tests run and pass for each project (you may need to install pytest via ``pip install pytest``):